sudsho/multitask-learning-framework/README.md

 | uncertainty  | log-sigma per task   | Kendall, Gal, Cipolla (2018)                |
 | gradnorm     | one weight per task  | Chen et al (2018), balances grad magnitudes |

+## Design notes

+The shared backbone is wrapped in an `MTLModel` that holds a `nn.ModuleDict` of heads keyed by task name.
+Forward returns a dict `{task_name: head_output}` so the trainer can compute per-task losses without bespoke routing.

+`Trainer` accepts a `LossWeighter` strategy.
+At each step it:
+1. computes raw losses `{task: scalar}`,
+2. asks the weighter for a combined scalar loss (and possibly side-effects like updating GradNorm weights),
+3. backprops once through the shared trunk.

+GradNorm needs the gradient norm of each task loss w.r.t. the *last* layer of the shared backbone.
+The implementation hooks into `model.backbone.last_layer` to grab those.

+## References

+- Kendall, Gal, Cipolla. *Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics*.
+CVPR 2018.
+- Chen, Badrinarayanan, Lee, Rabinovich. *GradNorm: Gradient Normalization for Adaptive Loss Balancing in Deep Multitask Networks*.
+ICML 2018.
+- Caruana. *Multitask Learning*.
+Machine Learning 1997.

 ## License

 MIT.